A Guide to Refinancing Student Loans | SoFi

 3. The repayment period (also known as the loan’s term)

-When a borrower refinances their student loan(s), they are typically looking to change either the second or third list item, or both.
+When a borrower refinances their student loan(s), they are typically looking to change either the second or third list item above, or both.
 Keep in mind that refinancing means forfeiting federal loan benefits such as income-based repayment plans, deferment, and forbearance.

 1. Should You Refinance Student Loans?

 The first question you need to ask yourself is, “Should I refinance my student loans?”
-To answer the question, you need to understand more about student loans and the specific types of student loans you have.
+To answer the question, you need to know the specific types of student loans you have.
 Student loans come in two main varieties: federal and private.

 Federal student loans are backed by the U.S. government’s Department of Education.
-These are the loans that borrowers apply for using the Free Application for Federal Student Aid (FAFSA®) form.
-Private loans, on the other hand, are obtained through a bank, credit union, or other lender, and they are not backed by the U.S. government.
+These are the loans that borrowers apply for by filling out the Free Application for Federal Student Aid (FAFSA®) form.
+Private loans, on the other hand, are obtained through a bank, credit union, or online lender, and they are not backed by the U.S. government.

-Because refinancing is the process of paying off your existing loans with a new, private loan, you will lose any access to the programs offered by federal loan programs, such as student loan forgiveness or income-driven repayment.
+Because refinancing is the process of paying off your existing loans with a new, private loan, you will lose access to the programs offered by federal loan programs, such as student loan forgiveness and income-driven repayment.

 If you are currently working towards student loan forgiveness, you’ll probably want to think twice before refinancing your federal student loans.

-Flexible repayment plans, such as one of the income-driven repayment plans, are another offering by the federal government on federal student loans.
+Income-driven repayment plans that base monthly payments on discretionary income and family size are available for many federal student loans.
 Private loans don’t generally offer any such programs.
 If you need to keep your monthly payments low and have exclusively federal student loans, refinancing might not be right for you.
-Refinancing with a private lender forfeits your access to the government’s income-based repayment plans.
+Refinancing with a private lender eliminates your access to the federal income-based repayment plans.

-Both forbearance and deferment allow the borrower to suspend their payments for a period of time and for a variety of reasons, such as economic hardship or military service.
+Both federal forbearance and student loan deferment allow the borrower to suspend their payments for a period of time and for a variety of reasons, such as economic hardship or military service.
 Student loan forbearance and deferment are for federal student loans only.
-If you think you may need this benefit in the future, it may not be best to refinance with a private lender.
+If you think you may need this benefit in the future, it may not be in your best interest to refinance with a private lender.

-When you refinance your student loans, your lender will base your interest rate off of your credit score, credit profile, debt-to-income ratio, payment history, and other financial data.
+When you refinance your student loans, your lender will base your interest rate on your credit score, credit profile, debt-to-income ratio, payment history, and other financial data.
 If your credit score is less than ideal, you may not qualify for a lower interest rate, which could defeat the purpose of refinancing.
-It’s best to be aware of where you stand credit-wise before moving forward with a refinance.
+It’s wise to be aware of where you stand credit-wise before moving forward with a refinance.

 2. Prepare Your Personal Financial Information

-If you decide that refinancing is right for you, it’s a good idea to shop around at different lenders to check their rates.
-Before you do that, you’ll want to have your basic personal financial information ready.
-In general, potential lenders need some combination of the following information to give you a quote:
+If you decide that refinancing is right for you, it’s a good idea to shop around with different lenders to check their student loan refinancing rates.
+Before you do that, though, you’ll want to have your basic personal financial information ready.
+This may include:

 • Name